-A reader wrote to me the following comment that I would like to address:
+A reader wrote to me asking why small businesses fail.
+He wrote to me the following comment that I would like to address:

 “With the Internet and various technologies that automate things like proper ad targeting, your main advice point is to WORK.
 No way around this, but if most are destined to fail, the few who manage will only spin wheels until they’re out of gas (so to speak), so building wealth is really the key to survival.
 Profit is meaningless if it doesn’t last, or isn’t at a minimum somehow leveraged for perpetuity.”